Where to host a PostgreSQL database

 Your application will be very fast on localhost if you use a local database, because the app does not need to look for the data on the Internet.

-This is important: the local database would only work on localhost, as your computer is not accessible from the Internet, so the moment you want to deploy on Vercel or Netlify or anywhere else that’s publicly accessible, you will need to create a new remote database.
+This is important: the local database only works on localhost, as your computer is not accessible from the Internet.
+The moment you deploy anywhere public, you need a remote database.
+All the options below are reachable from anywhere.

 Railway is a good option to get up and running very quickly with a remote database.